ditdotdev/dit/docs/src/lifecycle/kubernetes.rst

 Kubernetes Requirements
 -----------------------

-Titan requires a Kubernetes cluster with the following configuration options:
+Datadatdat requires a Kubernetes cluster with the following configuration options:

 * The there must be a CSI (Container Storage Interface) driver installed that supports the `alpha snapshot <https://kubernetes-csi.github.io/docs/snapshot-restore-feature.html>` capabilities.
-Titan does not yet work with the
-  `beta snapshots apis <https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/>`.
+Datadatdat does not yet work with the `beta snapshots apis <https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/>`.
 * The `VolumeSnapshotDataSource <https://v1-13.docs.kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/>`
   feature gate must be enabled.